CisternYard Media | The student voice of the College of Charleston

 As the warm Mediterranean sunshine beams down upon the seaside town of Limassol, Cyprus, a budding young tennis star emerges into prominence.
 Her journey would begin here, but continue half-way around the world as she stumbled upon her adopted home, the sandy shores of Charleston, South Carolina.
 Before enrolling at...

-False information has been a reality of the Internet for as long as people have been logging online.
-With hoaxes like lonelygirl15 and Illuminati conspiracy theories, the web has fooled thousands across the globe.
-The problem persists to this day, plaguing social media sites with bots and conspiracy theories disguised as...

-Michael Slager Slager is being tried for murder in the case of the death of Walter Scott.
-Last week, the prosecution recreated the crime scene for the jurors.
-On Thursday, the prosecution called one of its final witnesses Bill Williams, a crime-scene recreation expert, to testify.
-Williams used a tape measure...

-The College of Charleston returned to TD Arena for the first time in over a month to record the program’s ninth win in ten games, defeating Towson, 62-57.
+The College of Charleston returned to TD Arena for the first time in over a month to record the program’s ninth win in 10 games, defeating Towson, 62-57.
 “For us to come out and beat the team that was picked to finish No. 2 in the CAA was a big accomplishment for us,” said Charleston...

-With the start of a new year and the motivation of making 2017 the best year yet still fresh in everyone’s mind, consider this: Coast Records Winter Jam.
-College of Charleston alumni and one of the event’s planner Tyler Boone will be performing along with several other local artists including Chris Wilcox, Tom Mackell, The...
+Superlatives are not just for seniors anymore.
+The rappers on this list were relevant (or irrelevant) enough this year to land them a spot in the 2016 Hip Hop Superlatives by yours truly.
+I broke it down into fifteen superlatives for fifteen different rappers.
+Remember that this list is not meant to be all inclusive, but...

 On Tuesday evening (Dec.
 6), former NFL player Michael Sam spoke in front of a crowd of students and faculty members at the Stern Center Ballroom discussing his upbringing as the first openly-LGBT athlete in any major American sport.
 The former Dallas Cowboy and St. Louis Ram, also played in the Canadian Football League with...